vtopc/wcache/README.md

 Write cache with delayed sync.

-Implements a cache with TTL(expiration).
+Implements a cache with TTL(expiration per each record).
 `expireFn` will be called when record is expired.

 Also could be used as Pub/Sub with aggregation.
+Or for aggregating metrics.

 Context could be used for flush during graceful shutdown.